-Martha Poyatos, Executive Officer J. Royals Subject:
+Martha Poyatos, Executive Officer J. Royalos Subject:

-Legislative Report Summary The Commission's Legislative and Policy Committee met on July 3 and reviewed 24 measures that CALAFCO was tracking at the time.
+Legislative Report Summary The Commission's Legislative and Policy Committee met on August 30 and reviewed 24 measures that CALAFCO was tracking at the time.
 San Mateo LAFCo has sent four letters of support in favor of AB 213 (Reyes), AB 818 (Cooley), AB 1253 (Rivas), and AB 1822 (Committee on Local Government).
-LAFCo has also sent an opposition letter for AB (600) Chu.
-Subsequently, LAFCo, with the support of the Legislative and Policy Committee, sent a letter requesting that Governor Newsom sign into law AB 1822, which was signed and chaptered on June 26, 2019.
+LAFCo has also sent an opposition letter for AB 600 (Chu).
+Subsequently, AB 600 was amended in the Senate.
+The CALAFCO Legislative Committee reviewed the amendments that addressed the policy concerns in the bill and voted to remove CALAFCO opposition to the bill.
+As September 13 is the last day for each house to pass bills, CALAFCO was requesting that opposition letters be removed by that date.
+As of the writing of this memo, correspondence was sent to the Commission's Legislative and Policy Committee for direction on this item because action was requested by October 13, the last day for the Governor to sign or veto bills.
 Staff will also continue to monitor bills related to water consolidation and extension of utilities outside of jurisdictional boundaries, as there are a number of bills in this legislative session on this topic.
 The CALAFCO Daily Legislative Report is attached.
 Staff will be prepared to respond to questions you may have at your meeting.
 Other Legislative Items AB 825 (Mullin), is legislation to form the San Mateo County Flood and Sea Level Rise Resiliency District.
-This item is in review in the Senate.
+This has been approved by the Assembly and Senate, and is awaiting review by Governor Newsom.
 Senator Hill is a co-author of the legislation.
 If enacted, the enabling legislation of the County-governed Flood Control District would be amended to reorganize the district into independent agency with board members appointed by the County Board of Supervisors and the 20 cities.
-Reorganization of the flood control district would not be subject to LAFCo review.
+Reorganization of the flood control district would not be subject COMMISSIONERS: ANN DRAPER, CHAIR, PUBLIC • JOSHUA COSGROVE, VICE CHAIR, SPECIAL DISTRICT • RICH GARBARINO, CITY • DON HORSLEY, COUNTY .
+MIKE O'NEILL, CITY .
+WARREN SLOCUM, COUNTY .
+RIC LOHMAN, SPECIAL DISTRICT ALTERNATES: KATI MARTIN, SPECIAL DISTRICT • HARVEY RARBACK, CITY • JAMES O'NEILL, PUBLIC • DAVE PINE, COUNTY STAFF: MARTHA POYATOS, EXECUTIVE OFFICER • REBECCA ARCHER, LEGAL COUNSEL • ROB BARTOLI, MANAGEMENT ANALYST to LAFCo review and once formed the District would not be subject to LAFCo spheres of influence or municipal service reviews.
 Recommended Action: